kool-engine/kool/README.md

 Kool comes with its own shader language (called ksl), which is implemented as a [Kotlin Type-safe builder / DSL](https://kotlinlang.org/docs/type-safe-builders.html).
-The ksl shader code you write is used to generate the actual GLSL shader code.
-The benefit with this approach is that there is no hard-coded GLSL code in common code, and it should be relatively easy to add different generators which generate shader code for different backends in the future (e.g. WGSL, or metal).
+The ksl shader code you write is used to generate the actual GLSL / WGSL shader code.
+The benefit with this approach is that there is no hard-coded platform-specific shader code in common code and all shaders work on OpenGL / GLSL as well as WebGPU / WGSL.
+Moreover, it is relatively easy to add different generators which generate shader code for different backends in the future (e.g. metal).

-Writing shaders in ksl is very similar to GLSL, here's how a hello-world style shader looks like:
+Writing shaders in ksl is quite similar to GLSL, here's how a hello-world style shader looks like:

 ```kotlin
 fun main() = KoolApplication { ctx ->